Russkiygolod/BooksMarketDeploy/README.md

 Also in the api-gw microservice, authorization by token is implemented.

     MicroserviceThe Book
 Is a storage of data about books.
-It receives data from the api-gw service via the GRPS protocol and works directly with postgres and redis to perform CRUD operations on the bookstore.
+It receives data from the api-gw service via the gRPC protocol and works directly with postgres and redis to perform CRUD operations on the bookstore.
 The Dockerfile and description of how to create the image will also be inside the Book project

 The pens are attached in the file: BooksMarket.postman_collection, which can be exported to Postman.